Strengthening Protection for Cameroon’s Cross River Gorillas

 Photo by Tambako The Jaguar / Flickr CC

 The Lebialem Highlands rank amongst the five most biologically diverse conservation regions in Central Africa, both in terms of the numbers of globally threatened species as well as endemic species.

-Restricted to the Southern Nigeria-Cameroon border, the Cross River Gorilla is Africa’s most threatened great ape with just an estimated 280 individuals left in the wild, and 60 of them are located within the proposed Mak-Betchou Wildlife Sanctuary.
+Restricted to the Southern Nigeria-Cameroon border, the Cross River Gorilla is Africa’s most threatened great ape with less than 300 individuals left in the wild.
 Found roughly in the same area, the Nigerian-Cameroon Chimpanzee is the most endangered of the world’s four subspecies of chimpanzee.

 In addition to primates, the Vulnerable Forest Elephant and a great variety of birdlife call this area home.
 Considered one of the most important bird areas in Cameroon, hundreds of species have been documented throughout the area, including the Bannerman’s Turaco and Gray-necked Rockfowl.

 Rare reptiles and amphibians also abound in these forests, including the Endangered Goliath Frog that weighs over seven pounds; these aptly named amphibians are the largest frogs on Earth.
 Additionally, the region is a center for an enormous variety of West African flora, some of which is found nowhere else.

 Poachers with a turaco.
 Photo by CIFOR